ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 ### Leaf sorting
 Before creating the tree the leafs (updates) should be sorted.
-The sorting should be based on a few different properties of the Ceramic document that is being updated and the update record itself:
+The sorting should be based on a few different properties of the Ceramic document that is being updated:

 1. `collection` - sort by the topic in the document metadata
 2. `schema` - if multiple documents have the same topic, sort by the *schema*
-3. `DID` - if multiple documents have the same topic and schema, extract and sorty by the DID from the `kid` in the signed record
+3. `controllers` - if multiple documents have the same topic and schema, sort by the first controller, then subsequent ones
 4. `DocID` - finally sort by the DocID

 ### Bloom filter
 The bloom filter should include the following data for each document that is being updated:

-* The `collection`, prepend each tag string with `collection-`
+* The `collection`, prepend each string with `collection-`

 * The first 5 `tags`, prepend each tag string with `tag-`
 * The `schema`, prepend the schema DocID string with `schema-`
-* All DID strings in the `controllers` array, prepend each DID with `did-`
+* All DID strings in the `controllers` array, prepend each DID with `controller-`
-* The DocID string of the document
+* The DocID string of the document, prepend with `docid-`

 The bloom filter is created using the javascript [bloom-filter](https://github.com/Callidon/bloom-filters) library.
 Specifically using the *Classic Bloom Filter*.
 An example for how to create the filter can be observed below.